 rwp_cancel_flag equal to 1 indicates that the SEI message cancels the persistence of any previous region-wise packing SEI message in output order. rwp_cancel_flag equal to 0 indicates that region-wise packing information follows.

-rwp_persistence_flag specifies the persistence of the region-wise packing SEI message.
+rwp_repetition_period specifies the persistence of the region-wise packing SEI message and may specify a picture order count interval within which another region-wise packing SEI message or the end of the coded video sequence shall be present in the bitstream.
+The value of rwp_repetition_period shall be in the range 0 to 16 384, inclusive.

-rwp_persistence_flag equal to 0 specifies that the region-wise packing SEI message applies to the current decoded picture only.
+rwp_repetition_period equal to 0 specifies that the region-wise packing SEI message applies to the current decoded picture only.

-Let picA be the current picture. rwp_persistence_flag equal to 1 specifies that the region-wise packing SEI message persists in output order until one or more of the following conditions are true:
+rwp_repetition_period equal to 1 specifies that the region-wise packing SEI message persists in output order until one or more of the following conditions are true:

-– A new coded video sequence (CVS) begins.
+– A new coded video sequence begins.

-– The bitstream ends.

-– A picture picB in an access unit containing a region-wise packing SEI message is output having PicOrderCnt( picB ) greater than PicOrderCnt( picA ).
+– A picture in an access unit containing a region-wise packing SEI message is output having PicOrderCnt( ) greater than PicOrderCnt( CurrPic ).

+rwp_repetition_period greater than 1 specifies that the region-wise packing SEI message persists until any of the following conditions are true:

+A new coded video sequence begins.

+A picture in an access unit containing a region-wise packing SEI message is output having PicOrderCnt( ) greater than PicOrderCnt( CurrPic ) and less than or equal to PicOrderCnt( CurrPic ) + rwp_repetition_period.

+rwp_repetition_period greater than 1 indicates that another region-wise packing SEI message shall be present for a picture in an access unit that is output having PicOrderCnt( ) greater than PicOrderCnt( CurrPic ) and less than or equal to PicOrderCnt( CurrPic ) + rwp_repetition_period; unless the bitstream ends or a new coded video sequence begins without output of such a picture.

 When an equirectangular projection SEI message with erp_cancel_flag equal to 0 and erp_padding_flag equal to 0 or a cubemap projection SEI message with cmp_cancel_flag equal to 0 is not present in the CVS that applies to the current picture and precedes the region-wise packing SEI message in decoding order, a region-wise packing SEI message with rwp_cancel_flag equal to 0 shall not be present in the CVS that applies to the current picture.
 Decoders shall ignore region-wise packing SEI messages with rwp_cancel_flag equal to 0 that do not follow, in decoding order, an equirectangular projection SEI message with erp_cancel_flag equal to 0 or a cubemap projection SEI message with cmp_cancel_flag equal to 0 in the CVS that applies to the current picture.

 For the frame packing arrangement scheme indicated by a frame packing arrangement SEI message that applies to the current picture, if a region-wise packing SEI message with rwp_cancel_flag equal to 0 is present that applies to the current picture, the frame packing arrangement scheme applies to the projected picture, otherwise, the frame packing arrangement scheme applies to the cropped decoded picture.